spember/gr8conf-2012-workshop/Instructions.md

             // first, lets see if any keywords actual exist this.reloadKeywords(false);

-            // load the keywords if we have saved a new one (look at add_keyword_container.js for the origin of the event) TM.instance.viewManager.views.addContainer.on("saved", function () {
+            // keyload the keywords if we have saved a new one (look at add_keyword_container.js for the origin of the event) TM.instance.viewManager.views.addContainer.on("saved", function () {
                 self.reloadKeywords.call(self, true);
             });